About Feed the Need

 Kids shouldn't go hungry

-Feed the Need is a partnership of The News & Observer, the Food Bank of Central & Eastern North Carolina and our sponsors, Harris Teeter and Syngenta.
+Feed the Need is a partnership of The News & Observer, the Food Bank of Central & Eastern North Carolina and our sponsors, Harris Teeter, Syngenta and Biogen.
 Together, we are raising awareness about children at risk of hunger, collecting nonperishable food and generating cash donations to support the Food Bank's programs to feed children.

 Here's the 2015 Feed the Need schedule: